Who's Behind Listverse?

 By 1929, Crowley had created a much more formulaic method for magic.
 By the time he wrote Magick in Theory and Practice, Aiwass had become something of a Satan-like figure that some interpret as a demonic guardian angel.
 Also, by this time, Crowley had elevated himself in the teachings; he was a prophet, identifying himself with his most infamous persona, The Beast, more and more.

 Aiwass is also identified as “the minister of Hoor-par-kraat,” who Crowley identified as the infant Horus.
 Typically depicted as sucking on his finger in a gesture of silence, the baby spoke through Aiwass to Crowley.
-According to Crowley, Aiwass appeared to him in Cairo at a time that had been specified by his wife during a trance-like state.
-He only had an hour to speak, and Crowley described him as a 30-something man, tall, dark, and giving off an aura of angelic strength and power in spite of his near-transparency.
+According to Crowley, Aiwass appeared to him in Cairo at a time that his wife had specified during a trance-like state.
+He only had an hour to speak, and Crowley described him as a 30-something man, tall, dark, and giving off an aura of angelic strength and power despite his near-transparency.

 6 Crowley’s Eucharist